slobberbone/openmediavault-docker-repo/README.md

-# openmediavault-docker-repo
-Plugin for OpenMediaVault allowing to add docker repositroy and dependencies
+docker repository for docker plugin for OpenMediaVault